feberts/game-server/README.md

 Module `game_server_api` provides an API for communicating with the server.
 The API can be used to

-- start a game session that other clients can join
-- join a game session
+- start or join a game session
 - submit moves
 - retrieve the game state
 - passively observe another player